Battle of Pákozd: Battle in the Center

 The Schmidl division departing from Székesfehérvár via Kisfalud to Pákozd on the mail route according to the unanimous testimony of the sources, broke out from Pákozd at about 12 noon and started to attack the Hungarian center.
 The 1st Battalion of the 8th (Gradiška) Borderguard Regiment from Major General Kuzman Todorović's brigade led the assault column, followed by the 1st (Lika) and 2nd (Otočac) Borderguard Regiments.
 Also here were assigned the Seressaners of the 1st (Lika) and 2nd (Otočac) Borderguard Regiments.
-Three companies from the 3rd Battalion of the 2nd (Otočac) Frontiergard Regiment took part in the battle, but we do not know where were they positioned.
+Three companies from the 3rd Battalion of the 2nd (Otočac) Frontierguard Regiment took part in the battle, but we do not know where they were positioned.
 The same can be said of the 4th Battalion of the 3rd (Ogulin) Borderguard Regiment.
 Perhaps these two units were sent to occupy the vineyards, which lay left (north) to the post road.
 The artillery of the brigade was the 2nd Three Pounder Infantry Battery.
 Also deployed here were the 3rd Six Pounder Battery, attached to the Cavalry Brigade, and one of the Congreve rocket batteries.
 Of the four battalions of the brigade under the command of Colonel Baron Franz Gramont, the 4th Battalion of the 4th (Slunj) Borderguard Regiment and the 3rd Battalion of the 11th (2nd Ban) Borderguard Regiment came under fire.
 These troops were probably also sent to occupy the vineyards.
 To this brigade, as artillery, the 4th three-pounder battery was attached.
 South of the post road, the 1st Major's Division of the 7th (Kress) Light Cavalry (chevau léger) Regiment and three (or two) divisions of the 7th (Hardegg) Cuirassier Regiment were deployed, which belonged to the cavalry brigade of Colonel Franz Sedelmayer von Seefeld.
 Also assigned to this brigade were the 3rd six-pounder battery, the 5th mixed battery, and the 1st and 2nd Congreve rocket batteries.